rogers5551/PHPadvClassSpring2015/Final/readme.txt

 2. Project Idea
 Video game library that uses CRUD for all its functions as well as a login.
+I should be able to add video games to my collection.
+I should be able to update information on video games.
+I should be able to delete games from my video game collection.
+I should be able to view my video game collection.

 3. List of Tasks
 *Login